 5 = 5 is a true statement, so (3, 5) is a solution for y = 2x - 1.

 Did you know?

 There are many other coordinate systems used today.
-One of these is the global positioning system, a system that allows you to find your location anywhere on Earth at any time, regardless of the weather.
+One of these is the Global Positioning System (GPS), a system that allows you to find your location anywhere on Earth at any time, regardless of the weather.